dacbd/blog/content/posts/zero-to-prod-gke/index.md

 If you have sensitive credentials, like `var.cloudflare_api_token` in the above you can use an environment variable to set the value so you aren't putting it in a file that might end up in git.

-terraform with look for enviroument variables with the prefix: `TF_VAR_` and set their value to your variables.
+Terraform with look for enviroument variables with the prefix: `TF_VAR_` and set their values to your variables.
 Using our above example we can run `export TF_VAR_cloudflare_api_token=deadbeef`.

-### Private Network
+### Networking

 Networking is often a source of pain, and it's important to try and get it right the first time.
 If you get it wrong, in the wrong way, it might mean taking down all of your services to fix it.

-So we are going to try and keep simple.
+So we are going to try and keep it simple.
-To help with security we will keep our network private.
+To help with security, we will keep our network private.
-For our app to call out to external services, we'll create a [Cloud Nat]().
+For our app to call out to external services, we'll create a [Cloud Nat](https://cloud.google.com/nat/docs/overview).
-However, our setup is created so the only way traffic can get onto our network is through the GCP load balancer.
+The only way traffic can get onto our network will be through the GCP load balancer.
 SO...

 **NO Public IPs in our Network!**

 Note that you can still get a shell on a k8s pod through the control plane, the ultra paranoid will set up a VPN on the network and configure the controal plane to only be accesible through the private network.
 I plan to write about that at some point...

-On the Cloud Providers I use the most AWS/GCP setting up a network can be a bit tedious if you do it by hand, so I recommend using a premade terraform module to handle it.
-[AWS](https://github.com/terraform-aws-modules/terraform-aws-vpc)/[GCP](https://github.com/terraform-google-modules/terraform-google-network)
+On the Cloud Providers I use the most (AWS/GCP) setting up a network can be a bit tedious if you do it by hand, so I recommend using a premade terraform module to handle it: [AWS](https://github.com/terraform-aws-modules/terraform-aws-vpc)/[GCP](https://github.com/terraform-google-modules/terraform-google-network).

-Without diving into networking, here is a quick note on cidr and subnets.
+Without diving into a networking 101 class, here is some quick notes on cidr and subnets.
-1. Just use the typical private `10.0.0.0/8`/`10.x.x.x` address space. `192.168.0.0/16` is what most people's home networks use, `172.16.0.0/12` is what docker's networking typically uses.
+1. Just use the typical large private `10.0.0.0/8`/`10.x.x.x` address space. `192.168.0.0/16` is what most people's home networks use, `172.16.0.0/12` is what docker's networking typically uses.
 So this just avoids any confusion.
 2. Just because you are using `10.0.0.0/8` style private network doesnt mean you should use big subnets.
 3. Stick to `10.x.0.0/16` it should be more than enough IPs and gives you plenty of space to add a bunch of subnets.
 4. If you need bigger subnets then you probably know what you are doing already...